fivetran/dbt_recharge_source/models/docs.md

 {% enddocs %}

 {% docs _fivetran_synced %}
-Timestamp of when a record was last synced.
+Timestamp of when Fivetran synced a record.
 {% enddocs %}